slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     identifier(F), % field name
     symbol(";").
 ```

-The metavariable C from the original grammar (where it represents class names) translates to a logic variable.
-Deviating from the original grammar, different metavariables `C` and `D` are introduced for the two occurences (encoded by Prolog variables with corresponding names) instead of the single metaviable C in the original grammar.
-This is necessary because otherwise, the grammar would require classes to extend themselves.
-Also, it introduces a new non-terminal `'F'`, which is required to use `repeating` for accepting sequences of field declarations.
+The metavariable *C* from the original grammar (where it represents class names) translates to a logic variable.
+Deviating from what the original grammar seems to suggest, different logic variables `C` and `D` are introduced for the two occurrences of *C* in the original grammar.
+This is necessary because unlike for a metavariable in the syntax specification, multiple occurrences of a logic variable in the same rule express equality of whatever gets substituted for them.
+The rule *'CL'* also introduces a new non-terminal `'F'`, which is required so as to be able to use the metapredicate `repeating` for accepting sequences of field declarations.

 ```prolog
 'K'(constructor(C, X, SF, TF)) -->